M7mdddibrahim/Signal-Recovery-Studio/README.md

 validation of the Nyquist rate.
 You application should have the following features:
-- Sample & Recover: Allow the user to load a mid-length signal (around 1000 points length), visualize and sample it via different frequencies, then use the sampled points to recover the original signal using Whittaker–Shannon interpolation formula (please, refer to this wiki page for more information).
+- Sample & Recover: Allow the user to load a mid-length signal (around 1000 points length), visualize and sample it via different frequencies, then use the sampled points to recover the original signal using Whittaker–Shannon interpolation formula (please, refer to this wiki page for more information: https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem ).
 Sampling frequency should be shown in either actual frequency or normalized one (with respect to the maximum frequency, i.e. ranges from 0×fmax to 4×fmax for example).
 You should use three graphs, one for displaying the original signal along with the markers for the sampled points and another one to display the reconstructed signal, and lastly the third one